Episcopal Community Ser·San Diego, California

 Be a Pioneer in Early Childhood Mental Health!

 ECS is expanding its Child & Family Therapy services across San Diego County.
 As we grow, we are seeking flexible, innovative clinicians who are excited to help shape the future of early childhood mental health services in community-based settings.
 This is a unique opportunity to be part of an expanding initiative, build strong community partnerships, and help increase access to early childhood mental health services throughout San Diego County.
+We are currently recruiting for Central, East, and North County San Diego regions for our expansion.

 Under the supervision of the Program Manager, the Child and Family Therapist (CFT) is responsible for assessing and providing behavior intervention and family therapy services in preschools, the home, childcare, and/or other community-based settings to children 0 to 12 years old and their families.
 The CFT provides attachment-based treatment with some behavioral interventions, as well as case management and care coordination services for children and their families at Para Las Families (PLF).